 The spread is another popular market to bet on with cricket.
 This is a points system that allows you to take over or under a certain amount of runs for each innings.
 You bet per point (or per run as it’s more commonly known) and you will win money for every point/run over or under your prediction, depending on whether you bet under or over in the first place.

 Let’s say that you bet £1 per run on the under 300.
-The team scores 250 meaning a deficit of 50 runs resulting in you taking £50 (£1 x 50 runs) as your profit.
+The team scores 250 meaning a deficit of 50 runs resulting in you taking £50 (£1 x 50 runs) as your net win.
 If over 300 runs were scored then you would owe £1 for every run from 301 onwards.

 Cricket Betting Highlights